 Instructions

 - First, cut the tips of the banana with a sharp knife, then make a slit alongside the plantain from top to bottom and remove the peel.
-This step is for whole fried bananas or sliced.
+This step is for whole-fried bananas or sliced.

-- Heat oil in a large nonstick frying pan over a medium-high heat.
-Wait until the oil is hot, but not smoking, and add the bananas.
-Fry the small slices for 4-5 minutes on each side until golden brown.
-Remove and place on a plate lined with paper towel to absorb any excess fat.
+- Fry the small slices on each side for 4-5 minutes until golden brown in batches for an overall cook.
+Remove and place in a plate lined with a paper towel to absorb any excess fat.

 Maria